-Dennis Hollinger is the Colman M. Mockler Distinguished Professor of Christian Ethics at Gordon-Conwell Theological Seminary.
-Prior to assuming his present role in 2008, he served as President and Professor of Christian Ethics at Evangelical Theological Seminary in Myerstown, PA.
+Dennis Hollinger is President Emeritus and the Distinguished Senior Professor of Christian Ethics at Gordon-Conwell Theological Seminary in South Hamilton, MA.
+He served there as President and Colman M. Mockler Distinguished Professor of Christian Ethics from 2008-2019.
+Prior to assuming this role, he served as President and Professor of Christian Ethics at Evangelical Theological Seminary in Myerstown, PA.

 Explore How Seminary Education Can Equip YouLearn More